quasarframework/quasar-framework.org/source/guide/progressive-web-apps.md

   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.
   - Use `npm run build --report`to build with bundle size analytics.
   - Generates a Service Worker for offline caching your static assets using [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin)

+Please note that the lighthouse audit score of your PWA should be performed on the built version of your app, not on the dev server.
+This means that you should `quasar build` and `quasar serve` on the root folder of your app, then open the served url inside Google Chrome and perform the lighthouse audit.

+Lighthouse audits can be done from the 'audit' tab in your chrome dev tools.
+In case there is no 'audit' tab you can install lighthouse as a chrome extention.